 Perhaps, it was thirsty, so it went to the vending machine.
 It looked at the water's number and dialed the correct formation, but no sound was heard from its actions.
 When the bottle dropped, it extended its gloved hands to pick it up, but, the moment it grabbed the bottle, a series of glitches appeared around the item, making it disappear from its hand soon after.

-The figure watched as the battle was disappearing from its hands.
+The figure watched as the bottle was disappearing from its hands.
 It looked again for the water inside the machine, but the reflection of its pumpkin's head was shown in the mirror.
 Many think it's just a sadist killer who doesn't think twice before striking its victims, showing only pleasure while it killed, but, the usual smile of pleasure wasn't there.
 All one could see from the gap of its pumpkin head was sadness.

 But, there wasn't time for being sad.
 Something, or rather, someone was near it.
 The figure turned around and had found "it".
 Since the game was made from a first-person perspective, the main character, or the protagonist, wasn't created with a body.
 Instead, it was just a block of data with a white screen for a head.
 And what lays behind that white screen was the only thing it didn't know who it truly was: the "player", its enemy.